 A Knowledge of God’s Word and a Deep Commitment to God

 Our children were not perfect in college.
 There were times they messed up.
 (Like when our daughter performed in a theater production we considered questionable!)
 Yet when they didn’t want to listen to our advice God’s Spirit and God’s Word spoke to them.
 When my husband and I couldn’t get their attention, God did!
 Their relationships with God pointed them to the truth for college and beyond!

 What about you?
 In what ways are you preparing your teens’ hearts for college?

 Steps You Can Take in Preparing Your Teen’s Heart for Graduation

 - Make time in your schedule for your teen.

 - Create a teen-friendly home and atmosphere.

-- Encourage your teens to have a relationship with another godly adults.
+- Encourage your teens to have a relationship with other godly adults.

 - Spend time in Bible reading with your teen or provide your teen with the tools for effective study.

 I thank you for our teens.
 I thank you for all the ways they’ve grown in you.
 Please guide me today in having the desire and the time to prepare their hearts for college and all the challenges that come with that.